Netanyahu sceptical of Abbas hint of no return for refugees

 "Peace can be advanced only around the negotiating table, and not through unilateral resolutions at the U.N.
 General Assembly, which will only put peace further away and bring about instability," Netanyahu said.

-Foreign Minister Avigdor Lieberman, whose far-right Yisrael Beitenu party is running jointly with Netanyahu's Likud in an election which opinion polls show the prime minister will win, said Abbas "can no longer deliver the goods" since he lost Gaza to Hamas.
+Foreign Minister Avigdor Lieberman, whose far-right Yisrael Beitenu party is running jointly with Netanyahu's Likud in a Jan 22 general election that opinion polls show the prime minister will win, said Abbas "can no longer deliver the goods" since he lost Gaza to Hamas.